o-rango/o-rango-demo-tools/readme.md

 ###  Listen events from your components

-If you want o-demo-bar to listen certain events from your components just add the your events in events attribute and a toast will show the payload of event when is triggered
+If you want o-demo-bar to listen certain events from your components just add the your events with events attribute and a toast will show the payload of the event when triggered

 ```html
     <o-demo-bar name="Material Demo" events="myEvents,myAnotherEvent">